MicrosoftDocs/winrt-api/windows.ui.viewmanagement/statusbar.md

 # Windows.UI.ViewManagement.StatusBar

 ## -description
 Provides methods and properties for interacting with the status bar assocaited with an app view (window).
-The status bar is a user experience that the system presents that expresses the state of an operation.
-It is most useful when the application view is not visible to the user.
+The status bar is a user experience that the system presents on the top edge (typically) of the screen that allows users to control behavior of the device and can present progres.

 ## -remarks
 To obtain an object of this type, call [StatusBar.GetForCurrentView](statusbar_getforcurrentview.md).